– To be launched in 2020, the next generation Honda City could also get a hybrid powertrain.

 In current form, the 1.5-litre i-DTEC engine offers 99bhp of power and 200Nm of torque.
 On the other side, the gasoline unit – 1.5-litre i-VTEC unit churns out 118bhp of power and 145Nm of torque.
 Transmission options include a 6-speed manual and a 6-speed CVT automatic unit with paddle shifters.

 Honda had showcased a new concept – Honda Design C 001 at the 2017 Qingdao Auto Show.
 This concept has been designed by the same team that produced the Honda Crider and Honda Gienia.
 If media reports are to be believed, the next generation Honda Greiz (Honda City in India) could take design inspiration from this concept.
+New media reports also claim that the new City sedan design inspiration will come from Honda’s bigger sedans like Insight and Accord.
+Interestingly, the Honda Crider sedan has also been patented in India.
+This model could also inspire the new City sedan.

 Honda City Facelift Review